Contexts¶

 windsor init production

-This will create a folder, contexts/production
+This will create a folder, contexts/production with a basic blueprint.yaml file.

 Switching contexts¶